slack-ruby/slack-ruby-bot-server-events/README.md

 #### Actions

-Respond to [Shortcuts](https://api.slack.com/interactivity/shortcuts) and [Interactive Message Buttons](https://api.slack.com/legacy/message-buttons) by implementing `SlackRubyBotServer::Events::Config#on :action`.
+Respond to [Shortcuts](https://api.slack.com/interactivity/shortcuts) and [Interactive Messages](https://api.slack.com/messaging/interactivity) as well as [Attached Interactive Message Buttons(Outmoded)](https://api.slack.com/legacy/message-buttons) by implementing `SlackRubyBotServer::Events::Config#on :action`.

 The following example posts an ephemeral message that counts the letters in a message shortcut.